shilgapira/Groovies/README.md

 Some open issues are:

+- Add OS X support where possible
+- Plenty of things are missing unit tests
 - A few categories are quite redundant and should probably be removed
 - Add or update documentation to work with Clang/Xcode 5's comment parsing
-- Remove TestFlight related files from the library itself.
-Keep them as example/default implementations for TestFlight logging/analytics that users can drop in to their project.
-- Plenty of things are missing unit tests
-- Remove or rewrite leak hunter